 Geology and Soils

-The water system accumulates carbonates if the water passes through soil and rock containing carbonate minerals, such as calcite (CaCO3).
+The water system accumulates carbonates if it passes through soil and rock containing carbonate minerals, such as calcite (CaCO3).
 Waters with limestone and sedimentary rocks and carbonate-rich soils are high in alkalinity.
-The Eastern part of the Boulder Creek watershed is one example.
-Waters with igneous rocks (such as granite) and carbonate-poor solids are low in alkalinity.
-One example is the western part of the Boulder Creek watershed.

 Changes in pH